Literature: The Mouse That Roared

 The local economy is entirely dependent on the one product that Fenwick exports, its trademark Pinot Grand Fenwick wine.
 However, when an American company throws a copycat product on the market ("Pinot Grand Enwick"), the statelet is threatened by bankruptcy.

 To prevent the worst, the Fenwickers devise an ingenious plan: To declare war on the USA, get defeated, and then allow themselves to be reimbursed by American subsidies.
-Soon, a troop of twenty-four longbowmen in mail armor boards a plane to New York City
+Soon, a troop of twenty-four longbowmen in mail armor boards a ship to New York City

 with the intent to surrender to the American authorities — only to run into unexpected obstacles.